When Will The ‘Vanderpump Rules’ Season 6 Premiere Date Be Revealed?

 On Twitter on September 5, Taylor was asked about when the new season will air but unfortunately for anxious fans, he revealed that the premiere date would not be made official for a while.

-“No not for awhile.. check the website they don’t tell us,” he advised.
+“No not for awhile. check the website they don’t tell us,” he advised.

 Although Bravo TV won’t make the official announcement for some time, one particular Twitter user responded to Taylor’s post by pointing out that the premiere date typically falls during the first week of November.
 While the first season of Vanderpump Rules premiered in January of 2013, the second, third, fourth, and fifth seasons of the reality show all premiered in early November.